lskellerm/nuxt3-portfolio-website/README.md

 ## Project Description

-This project is a personal portfolio website used to gain development exeperience using the Nuxt.js framework, as well as designed to showcase my skills and projects as a Software Engineer.
+This project is a personal portfolio website used to gain development exeperience using the Nuxt.js framework, TypeScript, practice deploying Cloud Native solutions using AWS, as well as designed to showcase my skills and projects as a Software Engineer.

 ## Technologies Used